ShunChi100/Value_investing_analysis/README.md

 5. Do the company's products rely on a commodity?
 6. Is the stock selling at a 25% discount to its real value?

- The first four rules can quantify using historical stock data.
+ The first four rules can be quantified using historical stock data.
 The other two require expertise in finance, so will not be considered here.

  __The null hypothesis__ (need to be refined as the project evolving): The true means of returns are the same for two groups that classified by the first four rules.
+Classification methods is discussed in the __Analysis__ section below.

 ### Data Description